This model outputs the current time every time it is refreshed.

 .

-key that allows us to manually define some sort of state to use as our incrementing key.
+key that allows us to manually define some sort of state to increment by.

 type: model